Opening Ireland’s schools: Government accused of ‘getting ahead of medics’ and ‘scaring' people

 But on Saturday general secretary of the Association of Teachers Union Ireland (Asti) Kieran Christie said: “With the greatest respect to Minister McHugh, I’m not aware he has medical expertise. ”

-Asti would work with medical experts in getting school reopened safely, he said, speaking on RTÉ Kieran Christie Radio One.
-“We certainly will not accept a situation where the minister, on this occasion, has gotten ahead of the medics,” he said.
+Asti would work with medical experts in getting school reopened safely, he said, speaking on Saturday with Cormac Ó hEadhra on RTÉ Radio One.
+“We certainly will not accept a situation where the minister, on this occasion, has gotten ahead of the medics,” he added.

 “There is no medical advice supporting what he came out with [ON FRIDAY].
 It is as simple as that.”